Jawaharlal Nehru University sedition row: Debate on fabrication of evidence

-Zee News reported that some of the students from Democratic Students' Union (DSU) raised slogans such as "Bharat Ki Barbadi" ("Destruction of India") and " Pakistan Zindabad" ("long live Pakistan").
+Zee News reported that some of the students from the Democratic Students' Union (DSU) raised slogans such as "Bharat Ki Barbadi" ("Destruction of India") and "Pakistan Zindabad" ("Long live Pakistan").

 The Aam Aadmi Party filed a complaint, alleging that ABVP students had raised "Pakistan Zindabad" slogans.
-The ABVP admitted that members of their organisation had been present, but shouted "Bharatiya Court Zindabad" and "Indian Army zindabad," and filed a counter complaint.
+The ABVP admitted that members of their organisation had been present, but shouted "Bharatiya Court Zindabad" and "Indian Army Zindabad," and filed a counter-complaint.
 The police then declared that "the footage had been tampered with."

 Another video, dated 11 February 2016, which showed a speech by Kanhaiya Kumar in which he allegedly made anti-national remarks, was found to have been doctored.
 India Today stated that in the original video, Kumar was asking for the end of social evils such as caste and communalism, and was not raising any anti-national slogans.

 On 14 February 2016, Union Home Minister Rajnath Singh alleged that the JNU incident has the support of the Lashkar-e-Taiba chief Hafiz Saeed.
-Reports in the media later suggested that this claim had been based on posts by a Twitter account that supposedly belonged to Hafeez Saeed, but turned out to be a fake or parody account.
+Reports in the media later suggested that this claim had been based on posts by a Twitter account that supposedly belonged to Hafiz Saeed, but turned out to be a fake or parody account.